Aube Breton-Elléouët and Oona Elléouët

 While Oceanian pieces, by their «primal innocence» inseparable from an extreme ritual and formal complexity, inspired him to pen strange poems loaded with mystery, the arts of north America aroused reflexions that were more general in scope.
 Thus, during his exile in America, during the war, he studied with immense precision the transformation masks from the north-Wwst Pacific coast, which would later become the subject of an important text (Note on the transformation masks from the north-west Pacific Coast, Editions of Herne, Paris, 1961).
 André Breton's collection was dispersed during auction at the Hôtel Drouot between 1st to 18th April 2003 and it was the occasion for a memorable sale.
 The musée du quai Branly volunteered to acquire an exceptional articulated mask through preemption during this sale.
 At the end of the sale, Aube Breton-Elléouët and Oona Elléouët donated it generously to the Museum.

 Haida anthropomorphous transformation mask

-This mask, comes from Queen Charlotte island (British Columbia) and was part of André Breton's art collection from North America.
+This mask comes from Queen Charlotte Island (British Columbia) and was part of André Breton's north America art collection.

-«André Breton had published it for the first time in the magazine Neuf mentioning " the property that a few of their elements have of swivelling around themselves, in such a way as to modify the configuration of the whole thing and, if required, the signification […] the surprise element, which plays such a significant role in the modern artistic conception, is displayed here as nowhere before […] there is no static work of art, how so ever renowned it may be, that could as compared to this support comparison about life (and anguish).This Haida mask […] is the one whose extraordinarily hard and fixed stare can be shrouded by turquoise eyelids.
-Like the other it is likely to snap the jaw and whose blinking eyes manages the transition from the sun to the moon"»
+«André Breton published it for the first time in the magazine Neuf mentioning "the ability that a few of these elements have of swivelling around themselves, in such a way as to modify the configuration of the whole thing and, if required, the meaning […] the surprise element, which plays such a significant role in the modern artistic conception, is displayed here as nowhere before […] there is no static work of art, however renowned it may be, that is comparable to this mark in terms of life (and anguish).It is the Haida mask […], whose extraordinarily hard and fixed stare is able to be shrouded by turquoise eyelids.
+It is another that is likely to snap its jaw and whose blinking eyes operate a transition from the sun to the moon"»